-After growing up in Harrington Park, N.J., Booker attended Stanford — where he played on the varsity football team — before becoming a Rhodes Scholar and receiving an honors degree in history from Oxford University.
+After growing up in Harrington Park, New Jersey, Booker attended Stanford University — where he played on the varsity football team — before becoming a Rhodes scholar and receiving an honors degree in history from the University of Oxford.

 After attending law school at Yale, Booker eventually found his way to politics at the age of 29 when he was elected to the Newark City Council.
 He was elected mayor of Newark in 2006 and then elected to the U.S. Senate via a special election in October 2013.
 He won a full term the following year.